 Finally, I would observe that Australia is likely to continue to take a distinctive approach to regulation of online safety, while also drawing significantly on, in particular, parallel initiatives in the United Kingdom.
 The UK Online Safety Act gives Ofcom the power to require that a company use 'accredited technology', or "make best efforts to develop technology", to tackle child sexual exploitation and abuse on any part of its service including public and private channels.
 However, it is yet to be determined what this technology will be.
-It may be that Australia, and the UK adopt analogous approaches in determining reasonable technological means for providers to implement to work around 'the wicked problems' presented by end-to-end encryption.
-It is unlikely that Australian legislature will wait for other jurisdictions to take similar action.
+It may be that Australia, and the UK, adopt analogous approaches in determining reasonable technological means for providers to implement to work around 'the wicked problems' presented by end-to-end encryption.
+But Australia may act alone, and adopt a distinctive 'Australian way' solution: it is unlikely that Australian legislature will wait for other jurisdictions to take similar action.